 The Statement of Accounts was authorised for issue by the Chief Finance Officer on the date shown in the section C. Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2015, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
-There have been no events after the balance sheet event requiring disclosure.
+There has been one non-adjusting event after the balance sheet date that requires disclosure: